AI-generated (Gemini Pro)

 In 2026, a cookie banner is often a user's first interaction with your brand.
 A deceptive, hard-to-use banner doesn't just invite a CNIL or DPC audit; it erodes user trust before they've even seen your product.

-Regulators are increasingly using automated crawlers to detect pre-consent leaks.
+Several DPAs have conducted automated "sweep" audits (as referenced in the EDPB Taskforce report), scanning hundreds of websites for pre-consent violations.
 If your technical implementation doesn't match your UI, you are at risk.

 Is your banner actually blocking scripts?
 Most platforms "show" a banner but don't "stop" the trackers.
 You can use tools like SecureSpells to quickly check how your website is performing under the hood.